-Mewing 101: A Comprehensive Introduction
+Mewing-101: A Comprehensive Introduction

 Welcome to the world of Mewing, a postural technique developed by Dr. Mike Mew, the leading orthodontist in dental and facial growth-guidance.
 The message of Mewing has reached millions of ears through social media, recognised as a technique involving tongue placement on the roof of the mouth for facial health and aesthetic enhancement.
 It aims to develop the bones of the face without resorting to invasive surgeries and realign the teeth without expensive orthodontics.
 Mewing extends beyond aesthetic enhancement, as people report the health benefits of improved breathing, decreased snoring, and asymmetries aligning, jaw joint issues alleviating, and the long list continues.
 Dr. Mike Mew developed Mewing, building on his father, Professor John Mew’s most influential principle in orthodontics, called the Tropic Premise.